Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

   Different Partitions may be located on the same or different physical machines.
 - **Broker** - physical part of Kafka Cluster.
   Only one Broker can be on the same physical machine.
-  May contain different Partitions from different Topics.
+  Broker may contain different Partitions from different Topics.
+- **Durability** - Each Partition of each Topic is replicated in different Brokers.
+  Event is sent to a Leader Partition.
+  Event may be read from any replica of given Partition.

 ## Preparation